 Atlanta Dooring Accident Attorneys

 Popping a car door open onto a street may seem like a common thing to do, but the truth is that drivers and passengers can easily cause a serious accident when they do this.
 Dooring is incredibly dangerous for motorcyclists and cyclists who suddenly find themselves colliding with a heavy car door.
 Such a collision could easily result in broken bones, brain damage, or even paralysis.
-If you have been injured from a dooring accident, you may be wondering what your options are in terms of recovering damages.
+If you have been injured from a dooring accident in Atlanta, you may be wondering what your options are in terms of recovering damages.
 Thankfully, we may have an answer for you.

-At Grant Law Office, our legal experts are dedicated to helping those injured in accidents caused by negligence.
+At Grant Law Office, our legal professionals are dedicated to helping those injured in crashes caused by negligence.
 We understand just how debilitating dooring accidents can be and are staunch advocates for accident victims and their right to compensation.
 If you have been injured in a dooring accident, don’t hesitate to call our firm at (404) 995-3955.
 We offer free consultations and are always ready to hear from those in need.

 For those who don’t commonly ride bikes or motorcycles, you may have never heard of the term “dooring.”
 This kind of accident happens when someone in a parked or idling car opens their door, causing someone in another vehicle, whether that be a car, motorcycle, or bike, to collide with the door.
 Colliding with a fixed object, like car doors, which are often reinforced against accidents, can be devastating and cause serious injuries and property damage.